-- Do not try to light any appliance. - Do not touch any electrical switch; do not use any phone in your building. - İmmediately call your gas supplier from a neighbor's phone.
-Follow the gas supplier's instructions. - If you cannot reach your gas supplier, call the fire department.

-- C. Use only your hand to push in or turn the gas control temperature knob.
+- A. This appliance is equipped with an ignition device which automatically lights the pilot.
+Do not try to light the pilot by hand - B. BEFORE LIGHTING smell all around the appliance area for gas.
+Be sure to smell next to the floor because some gas is heavier than air and will settle on the floor. - Do not try to light any appliance. - Do not touch any electrical switch; do not use any phone in your building. - İmmediatély call your gas supplier from a neighbor's phone.
+Follow the gas supplier's instructions. - If you cannot reach your gas supplier, call the fire department. - C. Use only your hand to turn the gas control temperature knob.
 Never use tools.
-If the knob will not push in or move by hand, don't try to repair it, call a qualified service technician.
+If the knob will not move by hand, don't try to repair it, call a qualified service technician.
 Force or attempted repair may result in a fire or explosion. - D. Do not use this appliance if any part has been under water.
 Immediately call a qualified service technician to inspect the appliance.
 Water heaters subjected to flood conditions or anytime the gas controls, main burner or pilot have been submerged in water require replacement of the entire water heater. - E. DO NOT USE THIS APPLIANCE IF THERE HAS BEEN AN IGNITION OF VAPORS.
 Immediately call a qualified service technician to inspect the appliance.
 Water heaters subjected to a flammable vapors ignition will show a discoloration on the air intake grid (bottom of combustion chamber) and require replacement of the entire water heater.